 For the Patient and Caregiver

 When thinking of the health of your gut microbiota, consider moving towards a plant-based eating pattern to diversify the ecosystem in your gut.
 Aim for a variety of vegetables, fruits, whole grains, and plant polyphenols such as seeds, tea, and cocoa products.
-For a quick guide and meal ideas to get started with a plant-based eating pattern, take a look at this article.

 For the Healthcare Team